techdrag0n/clBitCrack/README.md

 Plan:
 - remove cuda  -----DONE
 - Update to visual studio 2022 ------DONE
-- modify program to search public keys rather than addresses this will reduce search time
+-	 modify program to search public keys rather than addresses

-- make opencl version work on Nvidia cards
-- add a couple other features
+		ability to search "vanity public keys"
-  	ability to start at offsets from public key ability to search "vanity public keys"
+		ability to start at offsets from public key

+			this will reduce search time and allow for babystep/ giantstep modes

+- make opencl version work on Nvidia cards ------DONE

+	found a bug in current code.... size of rand is "size" / (256*32) ???

 # BitCrack